Finding a Top Financial Advisor Firm in Honolulu, Hawaii

 Andrews Advisory Associates

-Andrews Advisory Associates has a high rate of professional certifications, with a handful of certified financial planners (CFPs) among its advisors.
+Andrews Advisory Associates holds multiple certifications, including certified financial planners (CFPs).
 This fee-only firm works with individuals, high-net-worth individuals, pension plans and profit-sharing plans.

 The minimum initial investment at this firm is $250,000.
 However, under certain circumstances, the firm may accept clients with less than that.
 Advisors do not earn commissions from selling financial products to clients.